panyuwen/github101/README.md

 	## Update remote refs along with associated objects
 	$ git push -u origin master

-	## And your contribution will be remembered.
-`If the "push" step FAILS, run step 6 to update your current repository.
+`If the "push" step FAILS, run step 3 to update your current repository.
 Then "add, commit, and push", again.`

 #### 3. ***Update your current working files***
 	## Fetch from and integrate with another repository or a local branch.
 You'd better know the difference between "pull" and "fetch"